Why ChurnRecovery Costs $20/Month (And Why That's the Right Price)

 Competitive moat

-This is counterintuitive, but open source is actually a competitive advantage.
-Here's why:
+This is counterintuitive, but open source is actually a competitive advantage:

 - Incumbents can't copy the model.
 Churnkey can't open-source their product without destroying their revenue.
 We can.